 Published: June 12th 2017

-We find a place to eat dinner in Little Venice.
-Issy wants seafood, but there isn't much seafood on the menu so she settles for some raw tuna with wasabe.
-I think she is hoping that it will be like sashimi.
-It isn't.
-She looks shattered.
-I hope that there is at least one Japanese restaurant in Dubrovnik.
-This would be one more than there is in Mykonos.
+Issy's Japanese food cravings have returned.
+Mykonos seems to be a bit short on Japanese restaurants, very short, as in apparently there aren't any at all.
+We eat dinner in Little Venice.
+Issy wants seafood, but there isn't much of it on the menu so she settles for some raw tuna with wasabe.
+I think she's hoping that it will be like sashimi, but it isn't, and she now looks shattered.

 ; mem: 1.3mb